-I found the original recipe for this deliciously sweet bread in a church fundraiser cookbook.
+The original recipe for this deliciously sweet bread was in a church fundraiser cookbook.
 I made this recipe my own by first cutting it in half.
 It was a huge recipe with 9 cups of flour.
 Imagine that?
 I have a lot of loaf pans, but certainly not enough for this huge batch of pumpkin bread!
 I typically use squash instead of pumpkin in this recipe and substitute the maple syrup for half the sugar.
 After several other adjustments we had a winner that I've been making and sharing since 1998.
 With four boys growing up in our home, it made a big batch and was a good way to get some squash into them, especially the picky eaters.

 Substituting Maple Syrup for Sugar in Baked Goods

-After I cut the recipe in half, I converted some of the sugar to maple syrup, adjusted the baking soda and the wet ingredients to accommodate using maple syrup in place of some of the sugar.
+After cutting the recipe in half, I converted some of the sugar to maple syrup, adjusted the baking soda and the wet ingredients to accommodate using maple syrup in place of some of the sugar.
 When you use maple syrup in place of granulated sugar in a recipe, the cooking temperature and time also needs to be adjusted.
 Baking is certainly chemistry and you can use this formula to add a maple blast to all your favorite baked recipes.

 How to cut granulated sugar and substitute maple syrup